 (4) Direct rollover.
 A direct rollover is a payment by the plan to the eligible retirement plan specified by the distributee.

 (5) Non-spouse beneficiary rollover right.
 For distributions after December 31, 2009, a non-spouse beneficiary who is a “designated beneficiary” under section 401(a)(9)(E) of the Code and the regulations thereunder, by a direct trustee-to-trustee transfer (direct rollover), may roll over all or any portion of his or her distribution to an Individual Retirement Account (IRA) the beneficiary establishes for purposes of receiving the distribution.
 In order to be able to roll over the distribution, the distribution otherwise must satisfy the definition of an “eligible rollover distribution” under section 401(a)(31) of the Code.
 If a non-spouse beneficiary receives a distribution from the System, the distribution is not eligible for a 60-day (non-direct) rollover.
 If the Participant’s named beneficiary is a trust, the System may make a direct rollover to an IRA on behalf of the trust, provided the trust satisfies the requirements to be a designated beneficiary within the meaning of section 401(a)(9)(E) of the Code.
-A non-spouse beneficiary may not roll over an amount that is a required minimum distribution, as determined under applicable Regulations and other Internal Revenue Service guidance.
-If the Participant dies before his or her required beginning date and the non-spouse beneficiary rolls over to an IRA the maximum amount eligible for rollover, the beneficiary may elect to use either the 5-year rule or the life expectancy rule, pursuant to Regulations Section 1.401(a)(9)-3, A-4(c), in determining the required minimum distributions from the IRA that receives the non-spouse beneficiary’s distribution.
+A non-spouse beneficiary may not roll over an amount that is a required minimum distribution, as determined under applicable Regulations and other Internal Revenue Service (IRS) guidance.
+If the Participant dies before his or her required beginning date and the non-spouse beneficiary rolls over to an IRA the maximum amount eligible for rollover, the beneficiary may elect to use either the 5-year rule or the life expectancy rule, pursuant to IRS Regulations Section 1.401(a)(9)-3, A-4(c), in determining the required minimum distributions from the IRA that receives the non-spouse beneficiary’s distribution.

 (6) Roth IRA rollover.
 For distributions made after December 31, 2007, a Participant or beneficiary may elect to roll over directly an “eligible rollover distribution” to a Roth IRA described in section 408A(b) of the Code.